 (c) DHS and its Components may enter into Energy Savings Performance Contracts (ESPC) under 42 U.S.C.
 8287, as amended, subject to the requirements of 10 CFR Part 436.
-The Component contracting officer shall submit the Department of Energy (DOE) schedule and the Measurement & Verification (M&V) protocols for any ESPC actions or order to: DHS Energy

-Program Manager, Office of Occupational Safety and Environmental Programs.
-The purpose of early notification is to provide DHS Office of Occupational Safety and Environmental Programs the opportunity to provide assistance and guidance to the contracting activity and program officials.
+The Component contracting officer shall submit the protocols for any ESPC actions: DHS Energy Program Manager, Office of the Chief Readiness Support Officer, Sustainability and Environmental Programs.
+The purpose of early notification is to provide DHS Sustainability and Environmental Programs the opportunity to provide assistance and guidance to the contracting activity and program officials.